CHANGE IS IMPERATIVE

 – harbours a vision of a society of the future that is sensitive to, in tune with and respectful of the processes of life

-For those of us who share the views expressed above, the crucial challenge today is to join forces and do all we possibly can to bring about the wave of new biounderstanding across the cultures of the world.
+For those of us who share the views expressed above, the crucial challenge today is to join forces and do all we possibly can to bring about the first essential step in the cultural transformation – the wave of new understanding sweeping across the cultures of the world.

-I define Biorenaissance as the cultural and social transition to a society that is in harmony with, and respectful of the processes of life on which we depend.
-The term is appropriate because many hunter-gatherer and early farming cultures in the past embraced a deep respect for the living world, based on appreciation that we humans are living beings, part of nature, and completely dependent on other forms of life for our wellbeing and survival.
-This term Biosensitive is introduced because there is a need for a single word to describe a society with these characteristics.
+1] The term Biosensitive is introduced because there is a need for a single word to describe a society that is truly in harmony with the processes of life.
 The expression ‘ecologically sustainable’ is widely used these days.
 Of course, society must be ecologically sustainable – otherwise in the long term it cannot continue to exist.
 But ecological sustainability is surely the bottom line.
 We must aim for a society that is not only sustainable, but that also positively promotes health and wellbeing in all sections of the human population, as well as in the living systems of the biosphere.

 2. I feel the term Biorenaissance is appropriate, because many hunter-gatherer and early farming cultures were characterised by deep respect, indeed reverence, for the living world, recognizing that we humans are part of nature, completely dependent on other forms of life for our wellbeing and survival.
 Some of my friends, however, are not happy with Biorenaissance, and they suggest that Biotransition would be more suitable.
 I have thought a lot about this, and have finally decided to stick with Biorenaissance.